CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, specific description that clearly identifies the technology stack (Paddle + Next.js) and lists concrete capabilities.
-Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
-The specificity and distinctiveness are excellent.
+This is a well-crafted description with strong specificity and excellent trigger terms that clearly identify the technology stack (Paddle + Next.js) and concrete capabilities.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.

 Suggestions

-Add a 'Use when...' clause, e.g., 'Use when the user wants to integrate Paddle payments, add a checkout flow, or set up billing in a Next.js application.'
+Add a 'Use when...' clause, e.g., 'Use when the user wants to integrate Paddle payments, add a checkout flow, or handle billing in a Next.js app.'

 DimensionReasoningScore